 '''

 bitmath.parse_string_unsafe(repr[, system=bitmath.SI])

+New in version 1.3.1.

 '''

 Parse a string or number into a proper bitmath object.
-This is the less strict version of the bitmath.parse_string() function.
-While bitmath.parse_string() only accepts SI and NIST defined unit prefixes, bitmath.parse_string_unsafe() accepts non-standard units such as those often displayed in command-line output.
+This is the less strict version of the bitmath.parse_string() only accepts SI and NIST defined unit prefixes, bitmath.parse_string_unsafe() accepts non-standard units such as those often displayed in command-line output.
 Examples following the description.